torvalds/linux/Documentation/arch/sparc/oradax/oracle-dax.rst

 A completion area status of 1 indicates successful completion of the CCB and validity of the output bitmap, which may be used immediately.
-All other non-zero values indicate error conditions which are described in section 36.2.2::
+All other analn-zero values indicate error conditions which are described in section 36.2.2::

 	if (completion_area[0] != 1) {	/* section 36.2.2, 1 = command ran and succeeded */